stephenbensley/YatzyCoach/Resources/About.md

-This is the About file.
+**Privacy**

+This app does not collect or share any personal information.
+Read the [privacy policy](https://stephenbensley.github.io/YahtzeeCoach/privacy.html).